Fundamentals

 The group name is shared between clients and a group is published by the server once to all clients that have subscription to the group with that name.
 This way the communication can easily scale across large numbers of clients.

 If a group name already exists on the server and another client requests a subscription to a set of signals with the same group name, the server adds any requested signals that are not already in the group to the group.
-The other clients using the same group name will then also receive the additional signals.
+The other clients using the same group name then also receive the additional signals.

 Setting parameter values